zygos/wd-material/material/3-frameworks/4-full-stack/2-full-stack-type-safety.md

 - How would you call a tRPC endpoint from a GUI REST client?
 - What are the trade-offs between REST APIs and RPC APIs?
-- How could you have a Express.js endpoints and tRPC endpoints in the same application?
+- How could you have Express.js endpoints and tRPC endpoints in the same application?
 - How could you deliver readable errors to the front end from your tRPC endpoints?